Big OPEC+ oil output cuts depend on U.S., others joining: sources

 After the OPEC+ talks, Saudi Arabia will host a video conference on Friday for energy ministers from the Group of 20 (G20) major economies “to ensure energy market stability”, an internal document seen by Reuters showed.

-A senior Russian source said efforts to get the United States involved in the production cut deal will be on the agenda for Friday’s G20 talks, scheduled for 1200-1420 GMT.
+A senior Russian source said efforts to get the United States involved in cuts will be on the agenda for Friday’s G20 talks, scheduled for 1200-1420 GMT.

 Two Russian sources said Russia was ready to cut output substantially without giving precise numbers.